-Cohen et al. (2022) investigated the effect of the HiMO blend requested in this Application on infant growth.
+Cohen et al. (2022) investigated the effect of the HiMO blend requested in this application on infant growth.
 The study compared infant weight gain from enrolment to 4 months of age for two HiMO-containing formulas (1.5 and 2.5 g/L total HiMO content - see Attachment 1) compared to control formula (no HiMO) and the breastfed reference group.
 Measuring from baseline to 4 months of age, there were no statistically significant differences in daily body weight gain for the two HiMO-containing formulas compared to the control formula.
-That is, statistical differences were within the non-inferiority margin of $\pm 3$ g/day.
+That is, statistical differences were within the non-inferiority margin of ± 3 g/day, i.e., the difference in weight gain was less than 3 g/day which is not regarded as clinically significant (AAP 1988).